plone/plone.dexterity/README.txt

     "Container" classes.

-    Dexterity's content factory will initialise an object of one of these classes with the fields in the type's unnamed schema, and will ensure that objects provide the relevant interfaces, including the schema interface.
+    Dexterity's content factory will initialise an object of one of these classes with the fields in the type's content schema, and will ensure that objects provide the relevant interfaces, including the schema interface itself.

     The preferred way to add behaviour and logic to Dexterity content objects is via adapters.
-In this case, you will probably want a filesystem version of the schema interface (this can still be loaded from XML, but it will be a real interface with a real module path) that you can register components against.
+In this case, you will probably want a filesystem version of the schema interface (this can still be loaded from XML if you wish, but it will have an interface with a real module path) that you can register components against.

  The factory

     Dexterity content is constructed using a standard Zope 3 IFactory named utility.

-    By convention has the same name as the portal_type of the content type.
+By convention the factory utility has the same name as the portal_type of the content type.

     When a Dexterity FTI is created, an appropriate factory will be registered as a local utility unless one with that name already exists.